PayFabric/APIs/PayFabric/Sections/Settlement.md

 ###### Response
 A successful Export will result in a HTTP 204 No Content Response.

-A failed Export may result in a HTTP 400 Bad Request Response if the specified batchID with wront format.
+A failed Export may result in a HTTP 400 Bad Request Response if the specified batchID with incorrect format.

 A failed Export may result in a HTTP 401 Unauthorized Response if the authorization is failed.